bryan-laipple/sample-blog-client/README.md

-# sample-blog-client
+# Blog Client

-Sample React and Redux application
+This is a sample web application written in React and Redux.

+### Special Thanks

+This sample application was made possible thanks to [Stephen Grider](https://github.com/StephenGrider) and his React and Redux course on [Udemy](https://www.udemy.com/react-redux/).